ralphgutz/handling-class-imbalance-using-undersampling-technique/README.md

-# Data Preprocessing
+## Exploratory Data Analysis
-All data points in the dataset are checked for Null/NaN values. data.dropna() will be used in case of an instance that the dataset has Null/NaN data points.
+All data points in the dataset are checked for Null/NaN values. data.dropna() or data imputation will be used in case of an instance that the dataset has Null/NaN data points and preprocessing will be applied first.

 ```python